Token, Hash

 https://opensea.io/collection/token-hash

 Randomness is key to generative work, but typical random functions return different values each time they are called.
-If these functions were used in on-chain generative projects, the image for a token ID would change each time it was viewed.
+If these functions were used in on-chain generative projects, the image for a given token ID would change each time it was viewed.

 Autoglyphs, Loot, Artblocks et al. each input different values to their deterministic generation functions, but the central concept remains the same; use a stable input to return a stable, random value.